Dekr0/8086-sim/README.md

 3. Start decoding process from address 0 in the 8086 memory as the process walk through the 8086 memory until reaching the source boundary.
 4. Store each decoded instruction into a vector
+5. Iterate each instruction and write the result to the provided file stream.